-The presence of the completion factors in (\ref{compEis}) simplifies many formulae and ensures the Hecke combinatorics of the non-degenerate Fourier coefficients coincide in the cuspidal and Eisenstein cases.
-Also, it eliminates the need of invoking the zero-free region for the $\zeta$-function in our argument.
-(Notice that the formulae stated in \cite{Li14} and \cite{Bu18} are for \textit{incomplete} Eisenstein series.)
+The completion factors in (\ref{compEis}) simplify many formulae and ensure that the Hecke combinatorics of the non-degenerate Fourier coefficients coincide in both the cuspidal and Eisenstein cases.
+They also obviate the need to consider the zero-free region of the $\zeta$-function in our argument.
+(Note: the formulae stated in \cite{Li14} and \cite{Bu18} concern the \textit{incomplete} Eisenstein series.)

-We record two results regarding the explicit evaluations of the degenerate Fourier-Whittaker periods when $\Phi$ is equal to (\ref{compEis}).
+\textbf{From this point onward, the automorphic form $\Phi$ refers solely to (\ref{compEis}).} We record two results regarding the explicit evaluations of the degenerate Fourier--Whittaker periods of $\Phi$.